 The channels can generate requests for arbitration when the following conditions occur.

-In case of arbitration requests for read:
+If there are arbitration requests for read:

 - Channel FSM prepared the next address to read with all control information. - The data FIFO has enough room to store the complete read response.